 - Have the Contractor's superintendent or representative oversee and enforce proper solid waste management procedures and practices. - Instruct employees and subcontractors on identification of solid waste and hazardous waste.
-Hazardous waste must not be disposed of in dumpsters. - Hazardous waste must not be disposed of in dumpsters. • Educate employees and subcontractors on solid waste storage and disposal procedures.
-Include - bagging of blowable trash. - Hold regular meetings to discuss and reinforce disposal procedures. - Require that employees and subcontractors follow solid waste handling and storage procedures. - Prohibit littering by employees, subcontractors, and visitors. - · Minimize production of solid waste materials whenever possible. - Collection, Storage, and Disposal - Littering on the Project site is prohibited.
-To prevent clogging of the stormwater drainage system, litter and debris removal from drain gates, - trash racks, and ditch lines should be a priority. • Trash receptacles from work areas within the construction limits of the Project site should be collected, recordings of whother the littles was appeared by the Contractor, the while or others - collected, regardless of whether the litter was generated by the Contractor, the public, or others.
-Collected litter and debris shall not be placed in or next to storm drain inlets, stormwater drainage systems, watercourses, or near the site perimeter. - Full dumpsters should be removed from the Project site and the contents should be disposed of properly by trash hauling contractor. - Construction material visible to the public should be stored or stacked in an orderly manner. - Dispose of planting waste in dumpsters. - · Segregate potentially hazardous waste from non-hazardous construction site waste - Make sure that toxic liquid wastes (used oils, solvents, and paints) and chemicals (acids, pesticides, additives, curing compounds) are NOT disposed of in dumpsters designated for construction debris. - Make sure that demolition materials containing hazardous wastes are NOT disposed of in dumpsters designated for construction debris. - For disposal of hazardous waste, have hazardous waste hauled to an appropriate disposal and/or recycling facility. - · Salvage or recycle useful vegetation debris, packaging and surplus building materials when
+Hazardous waste must not be disposed of in dumpsters. - Educate employees and subcontractors on solid waste storage and disposal procedures.
+Include bagging of blowable trash. - Hold regular meetings to discuss and reinforce disposal procedures. - Require that employees and subcontractors follow solid waste handling and storage procedures. - Prohibit littering by employees, subcontractors, and visitors. - Minimize production of solid waste materials whenever possible.

+Collection, Storage, and Disposal

+- Littering on the Project site is prohibited. - To prevent clogging of the stormwater drainage system, litter and debris removal from drain gates, trash racks, and ditch lines should be a priority. - Trash receptacles from work areas within the construction limits of the Project site should be collected, regardless of whether the litter was generated by the Contractor, the public, or others.
+Collected litter and debris shall not be placed in or next to storm drain inlets, stormwater drainage systems, watercourses, or near the site perimeter. - Full dumpsters should be removed from the Project site and the contents should be disposed of properly by trash hauling contractor. - Construction material visible to the public should be stored or stacked in an orderly manner. - Dispose of planting waste in dumpsters. - Segregate potentially hazardous waste from non-hazardous construction site waste. - Make sure that toxic liquid wastes (used oils, solvents, and paints) and chemicals (acids, pesticides, additives, curing compounds) are NOT disposed of in dumpsters designated for construction debris. - Make sure that demolition materials containing hazardous wastes are NOT disposed of in dumpsters designated for construction debris. - For disposal of hazardous waste, have hazardous waste hauled to an appropriate disposal and/or recycling facility. - Salvage or recycle useful vegetation debris, packaging and surplus building materials when practical.
-Sources include EPA, SWRCB, Caltrans, CASQA, University of California, Santa Barbara Waste Management practical.
 For example, trees and shrubs from land clearing can be used as a brush barrier or converted into wood chips, then used as mulch on graded areas.
 Wood pallets, cardboard boxes, and construction scraps can also be recycled.